nathen2005/Programming-project-1.1/README.md

 # Programming-project-1.1

 This C++ program is a Co-curricular Activities Management System designed to manage students, their participation in sports, and clubs/societies.
 Let's break down the code and its functionality:
+This code was developed by the following group members: Imran Hamid 191730

 For the first parts that have include, These are standard C++ library includes for input/output, file handling, data structures (vector), string manipulation, algorithms (count_if), and random number generation.